-Race-based data in healthcare: Fair Care Project
+Race-based and linguistic identity data in healthcare: Fair Care Project

 What the change means

-Race-based data collection uses a standard for self-identification proposed by the Canadian Institute for Health Information.
+Race-based and linguistic identity data collection uses a standard for self-identification proposed by the Canadian Institute for Health Information.
 Self-identification is like what happened if you booked an appointment online for a COVID-19 vaccine in Nova Scotia and were asked to share your racial identifiers.
 You can also choose not to share.

-Why race-based data matters in healthcare
+Why race-based and linguistic identity data matters in healthcare

 - uncover inequities

 - improve access to healthcare

 - make sure consistent and meaningful feedback is provided on policies, programs and services

 - increase access to interpretation services and supports within racialized communities